adrianmcli/kendricktan.github.io/content/indexeing_faces_on_instagram.md

 Steps to index faces:

-1. Load images from Instagram
+1. Load images from Selfie Central
 2. Preprocess and normalize loaded images
 3. Pass image through a blackbox and index image with blackbox outputs
 4. Use an algorithm like KNN to find images with similar indexes